 The ETIAS screens all applicants prior to their travel to the Czech Republic.
 Once visitors are approved they are able to move freely throughout the Schengen Zone for up to 90 days.

-This is much like the system that was in place before.
-However, now there is an added security measure.
-It is important to know that this is the same for all EU countries found within the Schengen Area.
+ETIAS is not a visa and the process of entering Schengen will be comparatively similar to how it worked before.
+However, the new visa waiver will work as an added security measure to screen passengers before arrival.
+It is also important to know that this is the same for all EU countries found within the Schengen Area.

 The Czech Republic, the EU, and the Schengen Area